Phrynus longipes: Description

+Distribution and habitat

 Distribution

-Phrynus longipes are found in most tropical and subtropical climates across the world.
-They have a preference for the warm and wet climate and a strong distaste for cold and freezing temperatures.
+Phrynus longipes occurs in a number of localities throughout the Caribbean, with the male holotype being from Haiti.
+They have a preference for warm and wet climates.
 Phrynus longipes are typically found in the forests of Central America and the northernmost point of South America.

 Habitat

-They have been found in an array of habitats within tropical or subtropical climates.
-From forests to caves, Phrynus longipes can live in a wide variety of homes.
+Phrynus longipes is found in wet subtropical forest.
 Different homes (such as caves, trees, and shrubs) provide different evolutionary advantages and disadvantages.
 Despite their ability and willingness to live in a wide variety of homes, Phrynus longipes has been shown to prefer to live near or in massive tree stumps.
 It is believed this is the case as most of the prey for this specific species also tends to gather around large tree stumps.

 Diet

-Phrynus longipes are nocturnal predators meaning they use the disguise of darkness to hunt and ambush their prey.
-Using their first pair of legs as sensors, they are able to detect a wide array of prey.

-Phrynus longipes feed on a variety of invertebrates as their primary source of food.
-However, these are one of the only species of amblypygid that have been recorded eating small vertebrates.
+Phrynus longipes are primarily nocturnal, and are considered ambush predators.
+They feed mostly on small insects and other arthropods as their primary source of food, but occasionally prey upon small vertebrates such as lizards and frogs.
+Cave populations primarily prey on cockroaches.
 One Phrynus longipes was recorded feeding on a hummingbird in the British Virgin Islands.
-This specific example was the first ever recorded instance of a bird being preyed upon by an amblypygid.
+This specific example was the first recorded instance of a bird being preyed upon by an amblypygid.